 A significant minority (20 percent) of Orinda residents live on streets that receive no public funds for maintenance.
 However, the property owners on these streets pay the same taxes that fund the repair and maintenance of their neighbor's streets.
 There are claims that this is appropriate and that the city has no choice in not addressing the inequity.
 The following facts question these claims and present a solution to the current inequity that exits within the city between those living on publicly maintained streets and those living on privately maintained streets.

-The City has Three Basic Classifications of Streets:Common streets (Arterials, Collectors, School streets) used by all residents and non-residents Publicly Maintained Residential streets Privately Maintained Residential streets* 20 percent of the homeowners (1,500 homes) live on a privately maintained street.* 90 percent of those streets (1,400 homes) are cul-de-sacs which are excluded from ever becoming public by existing City Policy.* 178 public streets (with 2,000 homes on them) are also cul-de-sacs.* The residents of Orinda have recently approved $55 million to repair the public residential streets.
-Over half of this money is going to repair streets which are cul-de-sacs.
+The City has Three Basic Classifications of Streets:Common streets (Arterials, Collectors, School streets) used by all residents and non-residents Publicly Maintained Residential streets Privately Maintained Residential streets* 20 percent of the homeowners (1,500 homes) live on a privately maintained street.* 90 percent of those streets (1,400 homes on 27 miles of streets) are cul-de-sacs which are excluded from ever becoming public by existing City Policy.* 27 miles of public streets (with 2,200 homes on them) are also cul-de-sacs.* The residents of Orinda have recently approved $55 million to repair the public residential streets.
+Much of this money is going to repair streets which are cul-de-sacs.
 None of these funds are being used to finance repairs on the equivalent private streets, however everyone is paying the taxes to repay these loans.

 Paying to Repair the Publicly Maintained Residential Streets.

 Since 2012 the city has raised $50 million to repair the 64 miles of Residential streets including $5 million in sales tax and $45 million in road bonds.
 The $45 million in bonds will cost about $65 million to repay over 20 years including interest.
-The $70 million total will be shared by all of Orinda's 7,000 households; $10,000 per household.
+The $70 million total will be shared by all of Orinda's 7,000 households; $10,000 per household; $500 per year for 20 years.

 In addition, the latest Road and Drains Repair Plan reports that after the repairs are complete in 2019, the City will need to raise $2.5 million per year to maintain the 64 miles of publicly maintained residential streets.
-This increase the cost per household to $850 per year to repair and maintain Orinda's publicly maintained residential streets.
+This will increase the cost per household to $850 per year to repair and maintain Orinda's publicly maintained residential streets; 40 percent of which are cul-de-sacs, just like its private streets.

 The 1,500 households on Privately Maintained roads will be paying $1.3 million per year to support the publicly maintained residential streets.